RedisGears/RedisGears/docs/runtime.md

 _Arguments_

 * reply: the new reply to send to the client.
+If the reply starts with `-` it will be returned as error reply.
+If the reply starts with `+` it will be returned as a status reply.